wkurzius/mr.kurzius.net/content/classes/ap-csp.md

 ## AP Exam

 The AP CSP Exam consists of two parts.
 The first is the Create Performance Task where students will have 12 hours of class time to produce a computer program of their choosing.
 Submission includes the program’s code, a video of the program running and written responses to the given prompts.
-The task is worth 30% of the exam score and is due May 2, 2022.
+The task is worth 30% of the exam score and is due TBD.

 The remaining 70% is the End-of-Course Multiple-Choice Exam.
-It consists of 70 multiple-choice questions and takes place on May 9, 2022.
+It consists of 70 multiple-choice questions and takes place on TBD.

 ## Units of Study